-If the boiler is not going to be used for an extended period of time, proceed as follows to prepare it for shut-down:

-- Switch the appliance OFF at the control panel - Turn the main power switch OFF - Close the boiler's fuel cock and heating circuit water cock - Drain the central heating circuit and domestic hot water circuit if there is any risk of freezing.
+- 2 If the boiler is not going to be used for an extended period of time, proceed as follows to prepare it for shutdown: - Switch the appliance OFF at the control panel. - Turn the mains power switch OFF. - Close the boiler's fuel cock and heating circuit water cock. - Drain the central heating circuit and domestic hot water circuit if there is any risk of freezing.

-This boiler must be serviced at least once a year.
+$\bigwedge$ The boiler must be serviced at least once a year.

 This instruction manual is an integral part of the boiler.
 It must be kept safe and must ALWAYS accompany the boiler, even if it is sold to another owner or transferred to another user or to another installation.
-If you damage or lose this manual, order a replacement immediately from your local RIELIO Technical Assistance Centre.
+If you damage or lose this manual, order a replacement immediately from your local RIELLO Technical Assistance Centre.